DamianZAR/mx-election_2021/README.md

 # mx-election_2021

 This repo is in construction.
-I wait to August 29th it is finished.
+I wait to September 3rd it is finished.
 However, the script is here shows where I am.
 It misses the Natural Language Process to get visualization data.